Hot honey chicken tenders are crispy baked chicken strips coated in a crunchy cornflake crust and finished with a sticky garlic hot honey sauce.

 Ingredients You’ll Need

-Here are a few notes on the main ingredients for this hot honey chicken tenders.
-Jump to the recipe card for the full recipe and exact measurements.
+Here are the main ingredients for these hot honey chicken tenders.
+Jump to the recipe card for exact measurements.

 Chicken Tenders

-- Dill pickle juice: Acts as a brine, tenderizing the chicken and infusing it with a subtle tangy flavor
+- Dill pickle juice: Acts as a quick brine that tenderizes the chicken and seasons it from the inside out.

-- Apple cider vinegar: Provides acidity to cut through the sweetness and fat.
+- Apple cider vinegar: Cuts the sweetness and balances the sauce.

 Tip!
 Serve it with the pickles from the pickle juice, just like the restaurants do.